NIWS slider

 2) Boom

-During this stage, prices rise slowly at first, gaining momentum over time as more and more participants could enter the market, setting up a boom.
-At this stage, the asset being questioned receives media attention along with growing fear that one might miss out on what could be a once-in-a-lifetime chance, causing more investors to join in the fold.
+During this stage, prices rise slowly, gaining momentum over time as more and more participants enter the market, setting up a boom.
+At this stage, the asset being questioned receives media attention and growing fear that one might miss out on a once-in-a-lifetime chance, causing more investors to join in the fold.

 3) Euphoria

-This stage is the phase where all your family members, friends, and neighbors will admonish you to get in the game.
+In this stage, all your family members, friends, and neighbours will admonish you to get into the game.
 It's the phase where caution is tossed to the wind.
 Everyone simulates that they can become wealthy quickly.
 Risk is taken without hesitation, and nobody worries about the morning hangover.

-The feeling of Euphoria is what causes people to believe that good times will never end - just as when people thought they could earn more money trading Ipos rather than going to work during the dot-com bubble.
+The feeling of Euphoria causes people to believe that good times will never end—just as when people thought they could earn more money trading Ipos rather than going to work during the dot-com bubble.

 4) Profit Taking